-For years, we’ve tested and reviewed a variety of home products.
+For years, we’ve reviewed a variety of home products.
 When we approached standing desks in Canada, we jumped in with both feet.
 We thoroughly evaluated every desk on our recommended list (and many more that didn’t make the cut).
-Our team of amazing testers went the extra mile to use these desks for weeks and sent us a lot of detail-oriented feedback.
-Between that feedback and comprehensive lab testing, we were able to arrive at the list of recommendations you see above.
+Our team of amazing experts went the extra mile to research and analyze these desks.
+Due to this information, we were able to arrive at the list of recommendations you see above.
 Here are some of the different performance categories we evaluated.

 - Type.
 What type of desk is it?
 There are a few different types of standing desks, including converters and full desks.
 We evaluated how effective each desk was based on the type of desk it is.
 We tried to offer a wide variety of effective desks of each type.

 - Lift Type.
 While you can adjust some standing desks manually, there are also a variety of electric lift types on the market.
 We looked at each type of lift and worked to find the best each type.